sujanmulkhemasri/NGO_Awareness_Webpage-InAmigos_Web_Dev_Internship-/README.md

+# NGO_Awareness_Webpage-InAmigos_Web_Dev_Internship
-# NGO_Awareness_Webpage-InAmigos_Web_Dev_Internship-
+# NGO Awareness Webpage

-This web page is the first web page I have built using #html5 and #css3.
-This web page consists :1.
-What is NGO?
-2.Social Services provided by NGOs  3.NGO's Organizations  4.Get Involved(Contact Details) .
-This web has been created from the actual images and text , and NGOs real Visions, Missions collected from the official Organizations websites.
+This webpage is the first webpage I have built using **HTML5** and **CSS3**.

+## Webpage Sections

+1. What is NGO?
+2. Social Services provided by NGOs
+3. NGO Organizations
+4. Get Involved (Contact Details)

+This webpage was created using actual images, text, visions, and missions collected from official NGO websites instead of AI-generated content.

+---

-Project overview
+# Project Overview

-This page helps people to become aware about NGO organizations , it's visions and missions, it's work towards humanity in various aspects
+This page helps people become aware about NGO organizations, their visions, missions, and work towards humanity in various aspects.

+---

-Technologies used
+# Technologies Used

-HTML5
+- HTML5
-CSS3
+- CSS3

+---

-Features
+# Features

-Sticky Navigation Bar : includes main headings of the page to jump to the required area Green environment on the page indicating NGO's vision in terms of environment Images and text collected from the real websites instead of using AI
+- Sticky Navigation Bar for quick section access
+- Green-themed environment representing NGO values and environmental awareness
+- Real images and organization content collected through research

+---

+# Learning Outcome

+This project helped me improve my understanding of:
+- webpage structure
+- styling using CSS
+- alignment and spacing
+- content organization
+- frontend basics